 Illness and Health Conditions.
 There are other important factors that also need to be considered in changes in bowel movement and these are if you have an existing illness or health condition.
 Examples of these health conditions are:

-• Crohn’s Disease.
-This is a type of inflammatory bowel disease that causes inflammation of the tissues in the digestive tract.
+- Crohn’s Disease which is a type of inflammatory bowel disease that causes inflammation of the tissues in the digestive tract.
 Crohn’s disease leads to pain in the abdominal area, severe diarrhea, fatigue, malnutrition, and weight loss.

 When To Talk To a Doctor